Natural science

-Natural science is one of the branches of science concerned with the description, understanding and prediction of natural phenomena, based on empirical evidence from observation and experimentation.
-Mechanisms such as peer review and repeatability of findings are used to try to ensure the validity of scientific advances.
+Natural science or empirical science is a branch of science concerned with the description, understanding, and prediction of natural phenomena, based on empirical evidence from observation and experimentation.
+Mechanisms such as peer review and reproducibility of findings are used to try to ensure the validity of scientific advances.

 Natural science can be divided into two main branches: life science and physical science.
-Life science is alternatively known as biology, and physical science is subdivided into branches: physics, chemistry, earth science, and astronomy.
-These branches of natural science may be further divided into more specialized branches (also known as fields).
-As empirical sciences, natural sciences use tools from the formal sciences, such as mathematics and logic, converting information about nature into measurements which can be explained as clear statements of the "laws of nature".
+Life science is alternatively known as biology.
+Physical science is subdivided into physics, astronomy, Earth science, and chemistry.
+These branches of natural science may be further divided into more specialized branches, also known as fields.
+As empirical sciences, natural sciences use tools from the formal sciences, such as mathematics and logic, converting information about nature into measurements that can be explained as clear statements of the "laws of nature".

-Modern natural science succeeded more classical approaches to natural philosophy, usually traced to Taoist traditions in Asia and in Europe to ancient Greece.
-Galileo, Descartes, Bacon, and Newton debated the benefits of using approaches which were more mathematical and more experimental in a methodical way.
+Modern natural science succeeded more classical approaches to natural philosophy.
+Galileo Galilei, Johannes Kepler, René Descartes, Francis Bacon, and Isaac Newton debated the benefits of a more mathematical as against a more experimental method in investigating nature.
 Still, philosophical perspectives, conjectures, and presuppositions, often overlooked, remain necessary in natural science.
 Systematic data collection, including discovery science, succeeded natural history, which emerged in the 16th century by describing and classifying plants, animals, minerals, and so on.
 Today, "natural history" suggests observational descriptions aimed at popular audiences.

 Criteria

 Philosophers of science have suggested several criteria, including Karl Popper's controversial falsifiability criterion, to help them differentiate scientific endeavors from non-scientific ones.
-Validity, accuracy, and quality control, such as peer review and repeatability of findings, are amongst the most respected criteria in today's global scientific community.
+Validity, accuracy, and quality control, such as peer review and reproducibility of findings, are amongst the most respected criteria in today's global scientific community.

-In natural science, impossibility assertions come to be widely accepted as overwhelmingly probable rather than considered proved to the point of being unchallengeable.
+In natural science, impossibility assertions come to be widely accepted as overwhelmingly probable rather than considered proven to the point of being unchallengeable.
 The basis for this strong acceptance is a combination of extensive evidence of something not occurring, combined with an underlying theory, very successful in making predictions, whose assumptions lead logically to the conclusion that something is impossible.
-While an impossibility assertion in natural science can never be absolutely proved, it could be refuted by the observation of a single counterexample.
+While an impossibility assertion in natural science can never be proved, it could be refuted by the observation of a single counterexample.
 Such a counterexample would require that the assumptions underlying the theory that implied the impossibility be re-examined.